 Now that you understand the basics of credit scores, are you ready for the big reveal?

-Even though it’s within the “fair” category, you can still do quite a bit in terms of loans.
+Since the average credit score falls within the “good” category, you can do quite a bit in terms of loans.
 An FHA home loan, for example, only requires a score of 580 to qualify and take advantage of the program’s 3.5% down payment.

-Getting approved for a car loan typically requires a score in the low- to mid-600s, although it’s not unheard of for someone in the mid-500s to get approved.
-It depends on the lender and of course, the lower your credit score, the higher your interest rate will be.
+Getting approved for a car loan typically requires a score in the low- to mid-600s.
+However, it’s not unheard of for someone in the mid-500s to get approved.
+It depends on the lender or credit card issuer.
+Of course, the lower your credit score, the higher your interest rates will be.

 See also: What Is a Fair Credit Score?